History of the Fluoride/Iodine Antagonism

 1969 - Rodesch et al. and Zor et al. independently report that fluoride mimicks TSH.

-1969 - Siddiqui show small visible goiters in persons 14 to 17 years of age in India to be connected directly to high fluoride concentrations in drinking water.
+1969 - Siddiqui’s data (India) shows small visible pubertal goiters in India to be related to fluoride concentrations in drinking water.
+At excessive iodine

 1970 - Ahn and Rosenberg confirm that fluoride mimicks TSH.